Manchester’s Homeless Harassed by Drone Attacks

 “We would keep seeing other items dropped from the sky, and it’s become a regular thing, especially in areas where homeless people tend to congregate,” Wright explained.
 Though there haven’t been reports of injuries, the incidents are clearly distressing.

-Manchester confirmed their observations, having spotted a drone closing in on a group of homeless individuals last Wednesday.
+Manchester police confirmed their observations, having spotted a drone closing in on a group of homeless individuals last Wednesday.

 Wright fears the potential for escalation, stating, “This is somebody who is deliberately targeting people with high technology, and sooner or later, they’re going to drop something heavy, and it’s going to hurt somebody.”